transloadit/go-sdk/README.md

 ## go-sdk

-A Go SDK to make it easy to talk to the Transloadit REST API
+A Go SDK to make it easy to talk to the [Transloadit](https://transloadit.com) REST API.

 ## License